Article contents

 Bitcoin can be purchased on pretty much every crypto exchange out there.
 It’s the most popular coin, although ethereum is catching it fast! (here’s how to buy ethereum in the UK).

-Note: exchanges like these are often called centralised exchanges (CEX) as they are real companies (in fact they’re some of the biggest companies in the world).
+Note: exchanges are often called centralised exchanges (CEX) as they are real companies (in fact they’re some of the biggest companies in the world).
 There’s also decentralised exchanges (DEX), which are exchanges that actually run on the blockchain (more on that later) – and not recommended for beginners.

 It’s not really possible to buy bitcoin and crypto without paying fees.
 Pretty much every exchange or place to buy will charge fees as they are operating a business.
 However fees do vary across exchanges.
 Let’s run through the cheapest way to buy bitcoin…